CycloneDX/guides/ML-BOM/en/0x20-Design-Model-Component-Metadata.md

 CycloneDX allows for declarations of software compositions (e.g., hardware products, software applications, packages, libraries, archives, etc.).

 In the case of a model repository like those hosted in Hugging Face, one can describe the files that comprise it as a composition with an ML-BOM.
-Specifically, it would be declared as an assembly type of composition.
+Specifically, it would be declared as a composition of an assembly type.

 Specifically, a `component` entry would be created for each file and declared in the ML-BOM's `components` array hierarchically under the model's `component` then declare the assembly relationship within within the BOM's `compositions` array under `assemblies` by providing the `bom-ref` link to the model component that contains the hierarchy of the constituting (file) components within the model repository.